 Your pug is barking all the time and at everything and this is causing you a massive headache, and possibly annoying your neighbours too.
 Is there a way to stop them barking?

-No, you can’t stop a pug barking.
+No, you can’t stop a pug from barking.

 However, there are certainly several things you can do to control.

-Fist thing to do would be identify what’s causing your pug barking?
+First thing to do would be to identify what’s causing your pug barking?
 How to deal with it will be different.
 For example, if your pug is barking due to boredom, you can give stimulating dog toys to keep them interested in playing.
 Channing toys every so often can also help.

-Another thing that you can do in this case would be to make sure your pug is getting plenty of exercise, as this would stop them having time to get bored.
+Another thing that you can do in this case would be to make sure your pug is getting plenty of exercises, as this would stop them having time to get bored.
 Furthermore, tired pugs tend to be quieter ones!

-If your pug is barking from things like telephone or door bell ringing and animals on the tv, you can teach them the quiet command, and when they do, they should be rewarded for good behaviour, by for example, giving them a treat.
+If your pug is barking from things like telephone or doorbell ringing and animals on the tv, you can teach them the quiet command, and when they do, they should be rewarded for good behaviour, by, for example, giving them a treat.
 Repeating this process can be really effective.

 The training will take time and probably not the easiest thing to do, however, with patience and generally being consistent, you will definitely start seeing the progress and improvement.